 I have specialist training in bereavement and have volunteered for a number of years with Cruse, the UK’s foremost bereavement charity.

-I also work with a charity who offer counselling to 9-25 year olds.
+I also work with Help!
+Counselling, who offer counselling to 9-25 year olds.

-I regularly participate in ongoing professional training, studying different forms of therapy, most recently Transactional Analysis 101 (September 2020).
+I regularly participate in ongoing professional training, studying different forms of therapy.

 I have regular supervision, in line with the British Association for Counselling and Psychotherapy (BACP) and adhere to the BACP ethical guidelines which can be viewed at www.bacp.co.uk.